zlahham/CV/README.md

 ## Additional Information

-I am fluent in Arabic, which I found to be more difficult that any programming language I have come across so far.
-I found great pleasure learning Arabic, as it showed me how a linguistic subject can also be highly mathematical and symmetrical at the same time.
+I am fluent in Arabic, which I found to be more difficult than any programming language I have come across so far.
+I found great pleasure learning Arabic, as it taught me how a linguistic subject can also be highly mathematical and symmetrical at the same time.

 <!-- ## Contact/ Other Links